PASS Leader Recruitment Information

-Peer Assisted Study Session (PASS) leadership is a wonderful opportunity to:
+Apply for Peer Assisted Study Session (PASS) Leadership to:

 - Hone your skills in leading and managing groups